WilkoV/design-stats/README.md

 # Cults3d configuration
 #

-# Thingiverse user name
+# Cults3d user name
-DS_CULTS_USERNAME=Wilko
+DS_CULTS_USERNAME=<your-cults3d-user-name>
-# Timeout for fetching details from Cults 3d web site
+# Timeout for fetching details from Cults3d web site
 DS_CULTS_TIMEOUT=10000
-# Design on Cults 3d that could be used by the test command
+# Design on Cults3d that could be used by the test command
 DS_CULTS_TEST_ID=<your-cults3d-design-id>

 #
 # Printable configuration
 #

+# Printable user id.
+Goto your about page and copy the id from it.
+The pattern is: https://www.printables.com/social/<your_user_id>/about
+DS_PRINTABLE_USER_ID=<your-printable-user-id>
 # Design on Printable that could be used by the test command
 DS_PRINTABLE_TEST_ID=<your-printable-design-id>
 ```